Qlik-PE/ImmersionDay/content/Lab/index.en.md

 ### Step 3 - Configure Your Task

-Now that we have configured our SAP source and Kafka target endpoints, we need to tie them together in what we call a Replicate **task**.
+Now that we have configured our SAP source and Kafka target endpoints, we need to tie them together in what we call a Qlik Cloud Data Integration **task**.
 In short, a task defines the following:

 - A source endpoint